Dr Una McGahern

 My doctoral research was co-funded by the Economic and Social Research Council and the Sir Peter Ustinov Prejudice Fund.
 Examining state attitudes towards Palestinian Christians in Israel, it focused in particular on police responses to instances of intra-communal violence in Nazareth and other mixed Arab villages in the Galilee.
 This research was subsequently published with Mediterannean Politics (2010) and resulted in my first book with Routledge (2011).

 This research paved the way for a two year Leverhulme Early Career Research Fellowship examining protest policing in Israel.
 Examining intersections between protest, policing and place in Israel, this research has been published with International Political Sociology (2016), Security Dialogue (2016) and Political Geography (2017).
-I am currently working on a paper examining intersections between emotions, space and protest.

 Areas of potential research supervision: